MyPaipoBoards | New! Paipo Forums | About | Interviews | Bibliography | MySurfReports | WaveRiders Info | Rod's Home Port | Bookmark and Share

 Dick Ash Interview by Bob Green.
 Questions and telephone interview by Bob Green.
 September 26, 2009.
 Byron Bay NSW, Australia.
 Bellyboarding builder and enthusiast, innovator and owner of Okanui surfwear, tells the story of when he started bellyboarding in the late 1950s, and then designed, produced and rode the waves on the Bellybogger.

 Andy Bick Interview by Bob Green.
-Questions and e-mail interview by Bob Green.
-April 7 and 8, 2011.
-Cornwall, England.
+Questions and phone interview by Bob Green.
+December 21, 2015 through August 15, 2017 - Coogee, Australia.
 "This man felt the most supreme pleasure while he was driven so fast and smoothly by the sea" - William Anderson, Tahiti 1777.
 Also experienced today, 234 years later riding my poplar wood Paipo Glide at Saunton - Pete Robinson.

 Rick Boufford Interview by Bob Green.
 Questions and e-mail interview by Bob Green.
 June 22, 2010.
 Tustin, Orange County, Southern California.
 Rick is a restaurateur who makes and rides wooden boards.
 He describes his return to surfing after years out of the water and of sharing the stoke with family and friends.